 Before moving to Beijing, Greene was a strategic advisor at Patomak, and prior to that, was an associate at IBM’s Promontory Financial Group.
 In these roles, his client work focused on risk and strategy issues facing banks, broker-dealers, clearinghouses, digital token trading platforms, and exchanges.
 Earlier in his career, Greene worked for the U.S. House of Representatives Committee on Financial Services, Harvard University’s Mossavar-Rahmani Center for Business and Government, and George Mason University’s Mercatus Center.

-Robert’s research has been cited in the Wall Street Journal and the Financial Times, and in reports by various U.S. regulators, including the Federal Reserve Board, the Federal Deposit Insurance Corporation, and the Securities and Exchange Commission, as well as the Deutsche Bundesbank, Germany’s central bank.
-He has presented on financial sector and digital token markets trends to U.S. policymakers and regulators from across East and Southeast Asia.
+Greene’s research on financial markets has been cited in the Wall Street Journal and the Financial Times, as well as in studies published by various U.S. regulators, including the Board of Governors of the Federal Reserve System and the Federal Deposit Insurance Corporation, and by the Deutsche Bundesbank, Germany’s central bank.
+He has presented on financial sector topics to U.S. policymakers and regulators from across East and Southeast Asia.

-Robert was a 2018-19 Luce Scholar placed in Beijing, China, and is proficient in Mandarin Chinese.
+Greene was a 2018-19 Luce Scholar and is proficient in Mandarin Chinese.
 He earned his M.P.P. from Harvard University’s John F. Kennedy School of Government and his B.B.A., magna cum laude, from the College of William & Mary in Williamsburg, Virginia.